top of page

 Caroline Wesson

-Caroline Wesson (Project Manager) is a PhD student and Presidential Scholar studying Political Science at George Mason University.
+Caroline Wesson (former Project Manager) is a PhD student and Presidential Scholar studying Political Science at George Mason University.
 She is currently working on her dissertation which focuses on innovation policy, specifically innovation clusters around the globe.
 Caroline holds a B.S. and M.S. in International Affairs from the Georgia Institute of Technology and has worked in research positions at the RAND Corporation and the Center for Strategic and International Studies.

 Key Skills: Organizational skills and knowledge about national innovation systems